vedprakash-m/lexicon/docs/User_Experience.md

 │                                                             │
 │                   ⚙️ Processing Configuration               │
 │                                                             │
-│    Choose how to process your book:                        │ │                                                             │
+│    Choose how to process your content:                     │ │                                                             │
 │    ┌─────────────────────────────────────────────────┐     │
 │    │ ◉ Smart Processing (Recommended)               │     │